NethServer/docs/developer-manual/en/nethserver-freepbx.rst

 Backup
 ======

-Since FreePBX configuration is stored in MariaDB, database dump are split inside data and configuration backip:
+Since FreePBX configuration is stored in MariaDB, database dump are split inside data and configuration backup:

 * configuration backup: contains the ``asterisk`` db with all configurations (extensions, trunks, etc.)
 * data backup: contanins the ``asteriskcdrdb`` db containg all PBX events